-This course is designed for students who have completed the course sequence with the specific mediums of Drawing, Painting, Ceramics and Photography.
-Those students who elect to sign up for this course will write up a contract with his/her teacher.
-There will be four required assignments which must be set up in the contract and these four assignments must be handed in, two per quarter.
+This course is designed for students who have completed the course sequence with the specific mediums of Drawing, Painting, or Ceramics or Photography.
+Those students who elect to sign up for their course will write up a contract with his/her teacher.
+There will be four required assignments which must be set up in the contract and completed, two per quarter.
 The four assignments will vary in media, art styles, techniques and must be original ideas and an extension of prior knowledge acquired.
 Before beginning each project, the student may need to do some investigation of a particular artist, art period or the media to be used.
 Portfolio preparations, as well as verbal and visual presentation skills will also be developed.